-This story can be told using a variety of methods.
-Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.
+This story can be told using various methods.
+Always remain true to the facts found in the Bible, but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction, and/or emotion.
 Click here for visual aids and story-telling methods.